RFoxtea/rvmark-engine/README.md

 npx playwright install chromium
 ```

-## License
+## License and trademark

 rvmark is licensed under the **GNU Affero General Public License v3.0**
 ([AGPL-3.0-only](LICENSE)).

-The name "rvmark" is reserved by the lead of this project.
+The maintainer of this project, Raf Vosté, reserves use of the name "rvmark" as an unregistered trademark.
 Forks and services derived from it should identify themselves distinctly.